eliasmagn/QloApps_LIKK/README.md

 - Legacy e-commerce widgets (`blockcart`, `blockuserinfo`, `blockmyaccount`, `blocknewsletter`, `blocksocial`) have been removed from both `themes/hotel-reservation-theme/modules/` and `modules/`, and their default hook assignments have been stripped from installation metadata so fresh installs or upgrades never attempt to load them.
 - Core controllers now guard newsletter integration points so missing modules do not trigger autoload errors on identity or authentication flows.

+Upcoming storytelling templates for residencies, ateliers, gastronomy and programme spaces are being planned in [`docs/blueprints/front-office-storytelling.md`](docs/blueprints/front-office-storytelling.md), which defines the presenter layer, CMS content keys and rollout sequencing for the next milestone.

 ## Requirements
 The project still runs on the QloApps/PrestaShop stack.
 For development you will need: